View of Blackness Castle with a clapper board in the foreground

 St Clement’s Church

-“The grandest medieval building in the Western Isles” became one of our latest stars of the screen over Christmas 2019.
-St Clement’s in Rodel, Harris starred in a festive episode of hit drama Call the Midwife.
+“The grandest medieval building in the Western Isles” became one of our stars of the screen over Christmas 2019.
+St Clement’s in Rodel, Harris starred in a festive episode of Call the Midwife.

-In a special episode, the nuns of Nonnatus House swapped the East End of London for the Western Isles.
-They set up their missionary headquarters in the 1500s church built by the 8th chief of Clan MacLeod.
+Swapping the East End of London for the Western Isles, the nuns of Nonnatus House set up a missionary headquarters in the 1500s church, built by the 8th chief of Clan MacLeod.

 Still from an episode of Call the Midwife showing the cast at a dining table inside a medieval church

 Stunning aerial shots show the church’s glorious location, surrounded by coastline and mountain.
-What’s more, keen-eyed viewers will be able to make out the amazing late medieval stonework, including the chief’s fine tomb.
+Keen-eyed viewers will be able to make out the amazing late medieval stonework, including the chief’s fine tomb.

 Further up the coast, the atmospheric Calanais Standing Stones also made an appearance.
-However, looking at the image below, the cast and crew weren’t blessed with particularly sunny weather!
+Incidentally, the stones provided inspiration for the writers and artists of Disney’s animated feature film, Brave (2012).

 Still from an episode of Call the Midwife showing a nun next to one of the Calanais standing stones